jewlf/getting_cleaning_data_project/README.md

 + Step 10 - In the Activity column, replace
 + Step 11 - Left pad the Subject values with zero to make later sorting nicer
 + Step 12 - Get only columns "Activity", "Subject" and others dealing with means ("mean") or standard deviations ("std")
-+ Step 13 - "Melt" the data so that the measured Variables are stored as rows
++ Step 13 - "Melt" the data so that the features are stored as rows
 + Step 14 - Find the averages for each "Activity" and "Subject" combination
 + Step 15 - Write the Tidy Data to a text file, "tidydata.txt"